prashant-kikani/prashant-kikani.github.io/_posts/2024-10-3-insignificance.markdown

 If most of us will never be remembered beyond a few generations, what should we focus on?
 The answer lies in the connections we form and the joy we derive from everyday life.
 Life isn't about climbing to the top of a corporate ladder or making a name for ourselves in history books—it's about sharing moments with the people we love.

 Yes, some people will leave lasting legacies, and that's great.
-But for the vast majority of us, the meaning of life is distilled down to something far simpler.
+But for the vast majority of us, the <a href="https://prashantkikani.com/blog/meaning-of-life" target="_blank">meaning in life</a> is distilled down to something far simpler.
 It's in the small things: cooking dinner with your family, going for a walk with your partner, telling stories, and creating memories.
 These are the moments that will fill your heart at the end of your life.

 <br/>